 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Looking for a spot of luxury?
+Are you looking for a spot of luxury?
 You’ve come to the right place!

 Boutique Hotel Kazbek, Dubrovnik

 Kazbek is a beautiful five-star boutique hotel earning its place on the Croatian Unique Hotels list with ease.
 In the heart of Dubrovnik, its phenomenal location makes it easy for guests to step out of the hotel and enjoy everything the city has to offer.
-The property is actually a home of historical importance, built in 1573 by a local noble family, and now restored and converted into a hotel.
+The property is a home of historical importance, built in 1573 by a local noble family, and now restored and converted into a hotel.

-The Kazbek Restaurant is as stylish as the hotel itself, serves local cuisine and has a relaxed atmosphere.
+The Kazbek Restaurant is as stylish as the hotel itself serves local cuisine and has a relaxed atmosphere.
 Head to the courtyard terrace for stunning views, and work your way through the impressive cocktail list!

 The Pucic Palace, Dubrovnik